-Dordan began as a contract packager that also manufactured skin packaging and small volume single-sheet vacuum forming, Dordan transitioned into plastic thermoforming in the late 1960's.
+Dordan began as a contract packager, which also manufactured skin packaging and small volume single-sheet vacuum forming.
+Dordan transitioned into high-volume plastic thermoforming in the late 1960's.

 Second generation takes over.